 Spanish Property Ownership and Market History

 Spain has a strong cultural preference for homeownership, with many considering it a key aspect of personal and familial success.
-Past Spanish governments encouraged it, and it’s not uncommon for families to pool resources to help one another buy property.
+Past Spanish governments encouraged it, and it’s not uncommon for families to pool resources to help one another with buying property.

 The Spanish property market has since rebounded, although it’s yet to reach pre-global financial crisis levels, meaning foreign buyers have opportunities to invest in one of the best places to buy property in Europe at affordable prices.